mobAppSource/TimeZoneFromCityName/README.md

 # TimeZoneFromCityName

-This is an example swift project for get the correct timezone and time from city's name registered on the apple.
+This is an example swift project for getting the correct timezone and time from city's name registered on the apple.